 - MRSA and the Workplace (National Institute for Occupational Safety and Health) Also in Spanish

-- MRSA Information for Patients (Centers for Disease Control and Prevention)
+- Preventing the Spread of MRSA in Healthcare Settings (Centers for Disease Control and Prevention)

 - Seasonal Flu and Staph Infection (Centers for Disease Control and Prevention) Also in Spanish